svenmalvik/svenmalvik.com/_posts/2020-04-12-azure-cdn-with-ssl.md

 ---
 layout: post
-title: Azure CDN fronted Azure Storage Account
+title: How To Serve Images on a Website from Azure CDN
-subtitle: Serving Images from a CDN with SSL
+subtitle:
 tags: [Azure, Azure CDN, Azure Storage Account]
-visible: 0
+published: false
 ---

 *In this post I will show you step by step how to serve images on a website from Azure CDN with SSL enabled.
 My blog has a couple of Azure API Management posts that I previously posted to LinkedIn.
 When I launched this website, I copied all these posts in here but kept the images in LinkedIn.
 My website is hosted on GitHub pages.
 I could have posted all the images also to GitHub and serve them directly from there, and everything would be work just fine.
 Well, since I work a lot with Azure, I thought it would be a great Idea to try out [Azure Content Delivery Network (CDN)](https://azure.microsoft.com/en-us/services/cdn/) with SSL.*